 Although there are both individual-level contributing factors to homelessness, (for example, mental illness and substance abuse) and systemic-level contributing factors (for example, poverty and lack of affordable housing), issues that affect single adults may vary from those affecting youths or families.
-Despite these differences, this initial community action plan will begin to respond to the needs of those who are homeless or at risk of being homeless.
+Despite these differences, this updated Community Action Plan will continue to respond to the needs of those who are homeless or at risk of being homeless.
 An issue as complex as homelessness cannot be prevented or ended with only one plan.

-This Community Action Plan outlines recommendations and actions to achieve the goal of preventing and ending homelessness.
-This will be accomplished by focusing efforts on assisting people to move from the streets and shelters to permanent accommodation, and by providing support services that will help people remain housed.
+This Plan outlines updated Community Action recommendations and actions to achieve the goal will preventing and ending homelessness.
+This accomplished by focusing efforts on assisting people to move from the streets and shelters to permanent accommodation, and by providing support services that will help people remain housed.
+In addition, where resources become available, affordable housing stock will be increased.